tenbergen/CPRTool/README.md

 For local development environment, a Docker setup is not necessary.
 This guide assumes you already have [Maven](https://maven.apache.org/guides/getting-started/windows-prerequisites.html) 3.8.4 or higher and [JDK 17](https://openjdk.java.net/projects/jdk/17/) or higher installed.
 For Windows users:

 **Step 1:** Install [MongoDB for Windows](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition) (or Mac and Linux counterparts respectively if you are using one).
-Optionally, install [MongoDB Compass](https://www.mongodb.com/products/compass) for a  and [mongosh](https://docs.mongodb.com/mongodb-shell/) for your own convenience of executing shell commands.
+Optionally, install [MongoDB Compass](https://www.mongodb.com/products/compass) for a database manager GUI (which also include a built-in terminal), or [mongosh](https://docs.mongodb.com/mongodb-shell/) to execute shell commands without a GUI.

 **Step 2:** On Windows, hit `Windows + R`, enter `sysdm.cpl` and navigate to `Advanced -> Environment Variables...` and add the following variables:
 - `MONGO_HOSTNAME`: `localhost`